pingsoli/av-learning/src/OpenGL/readme.md

 ### OpenGL

+---
+### todo list
+1. what is vulkan ? next generation of OpenGL ??? what does that mean ?
+2. blender - 3d modeling software ? write a demo

+---
 **the outline of pipeline processing**
 ```
 Vertex Data[] -> Vertex Shader -> Shape Assembly -> Geometry Shader ---+